-When a parent, guardian, or other person having care of a student has failed to initiate a telephone call or other communication notifying the school or building administration of the student's excused of unexcused absence within 120 minutes after the beginning of the school day, the attendance officer or designee for each school building shall make at least one (1) attempt to contact the parent, guardian, or other person having care of any student who is recorded as absent without legitimate excuse within 120 minutes after the beginning of each school day by method of designation by the Superintendent.
+When a parent, guardian, or other person having care of a student has failed to initiate a telephone call or other communication notifying the school or building administration of the student's excused or unexcused absence within 120 minutes after the beginning of the school day, the attendance officer or designee for each school building shall make at least one (1) attempt to contact the parent, guardian, or other person having care of any student who is recorded as absent without legitimate excuse by method of designation by the Superintendent.

-- All absences, excused and unexcused will be recorded.
-Classes missed for school related activities, such as field trips, will not be counted as absences. - Pre-approved vacations count as excused absence days for 1 occurrence of up to five days. - 3.
-When a student has accumulated seven absences during a semester, a letter of caution will be mailed to the parents or guardians.
-The letter will indicate that seven days of school have been missed and any absences beyond ten days will require a physician's note stating the child is too ill to attend school for each day missed.
-Absences for the following reasons will not be counted as part of the seven or ten days: - a.
-The student is hospitalized. - b.
-The student is confined at home by a doctor's orders and a note from the doctor is given to the principal specifying the exact dates the student is/was confined to home.
-This note must be submitted to the principal within three school days of the student's return to school. - c.
-The student has medical appointments that cannot be scheduled outside of school hours and provides a physician's note. - d.
+- 1. All absences, excused and unexcused will be recorded.
+Classes missed for school related activities, such as field trips, will not be counted as absences. - 2.
+Pre-approved vacations count as excused absence days for 1 occurrence of up to five days. - 3.
+When a student has accumulated 45 hours of excused absences, a letter of caution will be mailed to the parents/guardians.
+The letter will indicate the hours of school that have been missed and any absences beyond 60 hours will require a physician's note stating the child is too ill/injured to attend school for each day missed.
+Failure to submit a physician's note after the hours threshold has been reached will result in absences being Unexcused.
+Unexcused absences may result in disciplinary measures such as detentions, Tuesday Schools, suspensions, or the filing of court charge.
+Absences for the following reasons will not be counted as part of the absence hours: - a.
+Physician's note has been submitted to the office. - b.
+Attending a funeral, out of town wedding, college visit, or job shadow. - c.
+Approved vacations (1 occurrence of up to 5 days) - d.
 Special cases/circumstances may be considered by the superintendent or principal. - 4.
-A letter will be mailed to the parents/guardians of all students who have accumulated nine absences during a semester.
-The letter will again inform parents/guardians that absences beyond ten days will be considered unexcused without a physician's statement verifying the student was too ill to attend school.
-Unexcused absences may result in disciplinary measures such as detentions, Tuesday Schools, suspensions, or the filing of court charges. - 5.
 Students who accumulate three unexcused absences during a semester will be reported to the county attendance officer.
 The attendance officer shall warn the student and parents/guardians in writing of the legal consequences of truancy and require the child to attend school.
-If the attendance pattern is not corrected, a complaint against the parent/guardian will be filed in court under Ohio Law governing failure to send children to school. - 6.
+If the attendance pattern is not corrected, a complaint against the parent/guardian will be filed in court under Ohio Law governing failure to send children to school. - 5.
 Definition of "habitual truant" changed from days to hours.
 The new definition is: - a.
 Absent 30 (5 days) or more consecutive hours without a legitimate excuse; - b.
 Absent 42 (7 days) or more hours in one month without a legitimate excuse; or - c.
-Absent 72 (12 days) or more hours in one year without a legitimate excuse. - 7.
-Includes "excessive absences": - Absent 38 (6 days and 2 hours) or more hours in one school month with or without a legitimate excuse; or - Absent 65 (10 days and 5 hours) or more hours in one school year with or without a legitimate excuse.

-- 8. Requires updates to district policies, such as removing "excessive absences" from zero tolerance policies and committing to preventative approaches to truancy rather than suspensions or expulsions. - 9.
+Absent 72 (12 days) or more hours in one year without a legitimate excuse. - 6.
+Includes "excessive absences": - a.
+Absent 38 (6 days and 2 hours) or more hours in one school month with or without a legitimate excuse; or - b.
+Absent 65 (10 days and 5 hours) or more hours in one school year with or without a legitimate excuse. - Requires updates to district policies, such as removing "excessive absences" from zero tolerance policies and committing to preventative approaches to truancy rather than suspensions or expulsions. - 8.
 The optional creation of an absence intervention team to develop absence intervention plans for students who are habitually truant.